adurkarARIN555/MTRX2700-Game-Show/README.md

 6. Once the timer runs out in every game a decision on the price can no longer be made.
 7. When the end of the game is reached the loser is tehn sent to the mainwindow and displayed.
 ### Testing:
 - The testing in this game can be done by checking the values sensed on the slider capacitor which are read on the Serial Port.
+The values should be given via serial by a comma seperated string.
 - Testing the time for which the input can be taken can be compared with the timer displayed on the GUI.
+- The expected output on the serial port at anytime should be "value1, value2, timerValue\r\n".
+The user of the program can open the serial port with the required port using "minicom -D <serial-port-name>".

 ### Performance:
 - The current slider value represents current resistance from the potentiometer at that time.